 - Gates Cambridge provides scholarships to outstanding applicants from outside the UK to pursue a full-time postgraduate degree.

-- The ‘Cambridge Funding Search’ publicises awards available.
+- The ‘Cambridge Funding Search’ publicises awards available for current and prospective students.

 - Financial support for disabled students